 Sunglasses.
 Polarized if possible.
 A good set of sunglasses will protect your eyes and polarized ones will cut the glare coming off the water.
 You’ll be able to fish much easier, much quicker and you’ll look cool doing it.

-Pullover, sweatshirt or jacket.
+Rain Jacket or Poncho.
 Mornings and evenings can get chilly on the water in the spring, fall and winter months.
-Even Plan accordingly.
+If you book a smaller boat, be prepared to get wet!
+Please bring something to keep you dry and comfortable.

 Rain jacket or rain gear.
 Weather patterns can change and play havoc with even the best-laid plans.
 The best time to be on the water is during a drop in the barometric pressure; while that impending storm front might cause an angler without rain gear some discomfort, it can also make the fish bite like crazy.
 Be ready.
 Also its always good to be flexible with your dates that you want to head out on the water because sometimes the weather doesn't cooperate and if you are flexible, we can always go a couple days earlier or later.
 This will increase the chance of having a nice and successful day on the boat.